Alice Cooper: Politics

 Throughout his career, Cooper's philosophy regarding politics is that politics should not be mixed with rock music.
 Cooper has usually kept his political views to himself, and in 2010 said, "I am extremely non-political.
 I go out of my way to be non-political.
 I'm probably the biggest moderate you know.
 When John Lennon and Harry Nilsson used to argue politics, I was sitting right in the middle of them, and I was the guy who was going 'I don't care.'
 When my parents would start talking politics, I would go in my room and put on the Rolling Stones or the Who as long as I could avoid politics.
 And I still feel that way."

 On occasion, Cooper has spoken out against musicians who promote or opine on politics; for example, in the build-up to the 2004 presidential election, he told The Canadian Press that the rock stars campaigning for and touring on behalf of Democratic candidate John Kerry were committing "treason against rock n' roll".
 He added, upon seeing a list of musicians who supported Kerry, "If I wasn't already a Bush supporter, I would have immediately switched.
 Linda Ronstadt?
 Don Henley?
 Geez, that's a good reason right there to vote for Bush."
-In December 2018, Cooper predicted that the next U.S. president would be "worse" than then-president Donald Trump, while arguing that musicians talking politics to their fans was an "abuse of power".
+In December 2018, Cooper predicted that the next U.S. president would be "worse" than Donald Trump, while arguing that musicians talking politics to their fans was an "abuse of power".

 Every four years since releasing his single "Elected" in 1972, Cooper has satirically run for president.

+In 2023, Cooper made remarks against the transgender community and suggested women would be sexually assaulted in bathrooms if men were permitted access and called most instances of transgender identity a "fad", resulting in the loss of a cosmetics branding deal.

+In a 2025 interview with The Times, Cooper expressed support for Donald Trump, stating that: "(America) got so 'woke' with the Biden people, even they thought it was crazy.
+If a guy says to a coworker, 'I like your new dress,' that means he now gets fired?
+That's crazy.
+It got so over the top that whoever ran against the Democrats was going to win.
+America got sick of the stupidness and all I can say is, in a shooting war, you don't want a poodle; you want a pitbull."